Engage-Press/monorepo/src/fonts/fonts.typ

 / Cooper\*: An old-style display font, similar to the famous "Cooper Black", by Indestructible Type / Drafting Mono: A monospace, by Indestructible Type
-/ EB Garamond: An old-style serif, based on Garamond, by Georg Mayr-Duffner / Hyde: A transitional serif, by Andrew Berry
+/ EB Garamond: An old-style serif, based on Garamond, by Georg Mayr-Duffner / Garamontio: Michele Casanova's updated version of EB Garamond.
+Cut into a static font by yours truly.
+/ Hyde: A transitional serif, by Andrew Berry
 / Jost\*: A geometric sans, similar to Futura, by Indestructible Type / Rakkas: A display font with Arabic included, by Zeynep Akay